You have a great social life, a beautiful girlfriend, a lot of free time and a great job you love.

 Every time I used to feel bad or lack motivation, I ate junk food, spent days playing video games or watched videos on Youtube for hours.

-If somehow I managed to convince myself to be productive, the second someone gave me a call was the second I bailed out.
+If somehow I managed to convince myself to be productive, the second someone called me to hangout was the second I bailed out.

 Every time I didn’t feel like doing something I chose the easy exit.